logsearch/logsearch-boshrelease/docs/resources/customizing-log-parsing.md

 title: "Customizing Log Parsing"
 ---

-Logsearch provides the `log_parser.filters` property to allow you to customize how your messages are extracted.
+Logsearch provides the `parser.filters` property to allow you to customize how your messages are extracted.
 The value can be any of logstash's filter directives, fully explained in [their documentation][1].
 If you're not already familiar with how logstash filters work, please read through their documentation first.